 Unfortunately, there is no way to cure myopia.
 Glasses and contacts can help correct vision, but often don’t prevent vision from getting worse, leaving your child vulnerable to eye disease later in life.
 Find out more about how myopia management can change this, and preserve your child’s long-term vision and eye health.

-Contact our Calgary eye doctors at Browz Eyeware today!
+Contact our Bridgeland eye doctors at Browz Eyeware today!

 Q&A With Your Local Eye Doctor